-Finally, the outbreak of COVID-19 has affected the economy of some of our main trade partners, such as China, the United States and the European Union.
-In this sense, Peru's revenues from trade activity have been negatively impacted in 2020.
+Finally, the outbreak of COVID-19 has affected the economy of some of our main trade partners, such as China, the United States and the European Union, which in turn negatively impacted Peru's revenues from trade activity in 2020 despite the related increase in commodity prices which supported growth in trade activity in 2021.
 Furthermore, other adverse developments in regional or global markets or an increase in the perceived risks associated with investing in emerging markets in the future could adversely affect the Peruvian economy and, as a result, adversely affect our businesses.